Your lease will explain the ownership of your home, it is like to be one of the following categories:

 - A valuation survey report written a Royal Institute of Chartered Surveyors member

-- Energy Performance Certificate - approx £45
+- Energy Performance Certificate – approx. £45

-- Our solicitors fees - £390
+- Our solicitors fees – £365.00 plus VAT

 - The resale fee mentioned in your lease.
 (If there is no mention of a fee in your lease we will charge £1,200 if your home sells within the nomination period or £540 if your home sells after the nomination period.)